 Life insurance underwriters always want to see recent stress tests within the last year or two years.
 If your cardiologist does not recommend them, try to get one annually anyway.

-These annual stress tests will help you qualify for lifestyle credits which will lower your life insurance rates, can help you live longer, and they are a positive sign of maintaining your health.
+These annual stress tests will help you qualify for lifestyle credits which will lower your life insurance rates, can help you live longer, and are a positive sign of maintaining your health.

 So what kind of health class can you expect for life insurance after a heart bypass?